zramsay/eris-cli/docs/tutorials/getting-started.md

 ### ARM Installation (IoT devices)

 Although we once supported IoT installations, this has been temporarily disabled while the platform undergoes further consolidation.
+See [this issue](https://github.com/eris-ltd/eris/issues/1088) for more details on progress.

 ### Building From Source